The pandemic has left many people feeling stripped of their face-to-face communication skills after the shift to virtual programming.

 7. Have a Follow-up Plan

 When it’s all said and done, it’s up to you to maintain the bridges you’ve worked so hard to build.
 Consult with your teammates to make a follow-up plan for your new connections.
-Keep business cards organized and all of your notes in a safe place.
+Keep your digital business cards organized and all of your notes in a safe place.

 Book your Event Venues